 Very few pop cultural artifacts elicit the same sort of wistful nostalgia in me as this edition of "The Dark Phoenix Saga."
 I only need to see the Sienkiewicz cover and I'm transported back to when I first saw it.
 Both the cosmic bombast and deeply personal story at the heart of the story were the ultimate expressions of everything Claremont and Byrne had been building towards during their epic four-year run on Uncanny X-Men.
 The boundaries and limits of creativity were forever altered in comics and beyond.
 Joss Whedon has discussed its influence over his work many times.
 This classic story is the reason Uncanny X-Men became the essential superhero book to watch in comics during the 1980s and 1990s.
 It's why the X-Men have been cinematic stars for a decade and a half now.

 To have discovered "The Dark Phoenix Saga" at such a young age was formative.
 It became the epic story by which I would judge all others, no matter the medium.
 Jean Grey, both the hero and the villain of the piece, is still the fictional character I hold closest to my heart.
 It remains one of the only works of pop culture that I'll genuinely contemplate repurchasing nearly every time Marvel repackages and republishes it.
 More often than not, I just repurchase it.
+I'm always excited to reread it.
 The atrociously wrong-headed film adaptation of the story in X-Men: The Last Stand still rankles me today as much as it did ten years ago.
-While I don't have any tattoos, the only one I've ever seriously contemplated getting is the Phoenix logo (I still might do it one day, honest).
 This obsession all began in 1984, in a local bookstore in upstate New York, when the first collected edition of "The Dark Phoenix Saga" caught my eye.
 It was over for me in an instant.
 There was no going back.
 I was caught in the X-Men's powerful sway, unable and unwilling to resist.
 The X-Men, and particularly "The Dark Phoenix Saga," showed children like me that fictional stories could have real and lasting impacts on our lives and imaginations.
 For that reason alone, I look forward to reading it with my children one day soon.